Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 Bond
 - The bond shared with her late lover, who was still warm when Cygar found her lifeless.
 Flaw
-- When tunneled onto a goal, the most obvious solution can become clouded.
+- When tunnelled onto a goal, the most obvious solution can become clouded.
 # Abilities

 - Magical Tinkering (Max: 4)